-El Salvador, 5th Follow-Up Report, Dec -2012
+El Salvador, Post-Plenary Final, 6th Follow-Up Report, May 2013

 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country Countries should ensure that effective, proportionate and dissuasive sanctions are available to be applied to people who make false declaration or disclosure.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country ng retention.
+Most of the factors supporting the rating and recommended actions made by the evaluation team, are not adjusted to the criteria required by Special Recommendation IX.
+For better understanding we have highlighted in red.
+The recommendation states: "IX.
+Cash couriers Countries should have measures to detect physical cross-border transportation of cash and bearer negotiable instruments, including a declaration system or other disclosure obligation.
+Countries should ensure that their competent authorities have the legal authority to stop or restrain cash and bearer negotiable instruments suspected of being related to terrorist financing or money laundering, or that are falsely declared or disclosed.
+Countries should ensure that effective, proportionate and dissuasive sanctions are available to be applied to people who make false declaration or disclosure.
 In those cases where the cash or bearer negotiable instruments are related to terrorist financing or money laundering, countries should also take measures, including legislative ones consistent with Recommendation 3 and Special Recommendation III, which will enable confiscation of such currency or instruments. " Note: Training and feedback are required by Recommendation 30 and should not be addressed in this special recommendation.
 Otherwise it would be double jeopardy for our country.